StressShotExposer/Exposing-More-Stress-Shot/README.md

-# Exposing More Stress Shot
+# Exposing More Stress Shot And Other Dropshippers
 ## Here are more Stress Shot guns that were dropshipped